ajyoon/bml-lang.org/content/docs/the-language/js-library.md

 <tr>
 <td><code>whitespaceCleanup</code></td>
 <td><code>true</code></td>
 <td>Clean up the whitespace in the output document.
-This is useful for cleaning up unintentional whitespace left over from BML directives by 1) removing all trailing whitespace in every line; 2) collapsing all runs of over one blank line into just one; 3) removing blank lines at the start of the document; 4) ensuring the text ends with a single line break.
+This is useful for cleaning up unintentional whitespace left over from BML directives by 1) removing all trailing whitespace in every line; 2) collapsing all runs of over one blank line into just one; 3) similarly collapsing all runs of spaces in the middle of lines; 4) removing blank lines at the start and end of the document; 5) ensuring the text ends with a single line break.
 Note that this is generally not necessary when markdown is enabled, but it can't hurt unless you use markdown's trailing whitespace features.</td>
 </tr>
 </tbody>
 </table>